floating-ui/floating-ui/CONTRIBUTING.md

 ## Adopt an issue

-The issues with the `PR WELCOME` label are the preferred ones to adopt if you want to contribute to this project.
+All the issues, if not assigned to someone, can be adopted by anyone.
+Just make sure to comment on the issue to let know other users about your intention to work on it.
-These issues are most likely new features or enhancements that would be nice to have but that will not be implemented by the maintainer due to lack of free time.
+Also, remember to comment again in case you end up abandoning the issue.

-Other issues labelled by `HELP WANTED` should be fixed by the maintainer, but for any reason, he has problems with it and needs help from the community to continue the work on it.
+Each issue has a `DIFFICULTY` label to help you pick the one with the difficulty level adapt to you.

-Issues with `NEEDS TEST CASE` need a PR that integrates a test in the test suite to reproduce the bug, this is very useful because it allows other developers to try to fix the bug having a feedback.
+Additionally, check out the `PRIORITY` label to see which issues should take precedence over the others.
+If possible, prefer issues with an higher priority, but if you want to adopt an issue with lower priority, it's not a problem!

-When you adopt an issue, please write a comment on it to make sure that multiple people don't work on the same one.
+Issues with `NEEDS: CI test` need a PR that integrates a test in the test suite to reproduce the bug, this is very useful because it allows other developers to try to fix the bug having a feedback.

 ## Test